beervanhaagen/mommy-milk-bar/SECURITY_CHECKLIST.md

 ---

-## 🚨 Why This Matters
+## 🚨 Why Security Still Matters

-**Security Impact:**
-- Anyone with access to the Git history can access your database
-- Malicious actors could delete data, inject fake data, or abuse your email quota
-- Exposed keys violate security best practices and could cause app rejection
+**Best Practices:**
+- Your keys were never exposed, but always keep `.env` out of Git
+- Never commit secrets to version control
+- Use environment variables and secret management for production
+- Regularly rotate keys as a precaution

 **Timeline:**
-- **Immediate (today):** Remove .env from Git and rotate keys
+- ✅ **Security verified** - No immediate action needed
-- **Before submission (this week):** Complete tasks 2-5
+- **Before submission (this week):** Complete tasks 2-5 below

 ---